 Tom prides himself on providing clear legal advice, and on working hard for clients to achieve the best possible result.

-Testimonials for Tom in the Legal 500 2022 directory include that he "handles clients extremely well, ensuring that they are sufficiently involved in all aspects that they need to be, while not bothering them with the minutiae"; "is energetic, extremely hard-working, reliable and insightful"; and "will move effortless on to being a partner and rightly so".
+Testimonials for Tom in the Legal 500 directory include that he "handles clients extremely well"; "is very hard-working, takes on responsibility and gets on top of everything"; and "will move effortless on to being a partner and rightly so".

 - Tom assisted clients in successfully defending a high-profile claim of in excess of £100 million relating to allegations of fraudulent misrepresentation, conspiracy, unlawful interference with economic interests, intimidation and blackmail.
 The dispute - which involved numerous interlocutory hearings including applications to the High Court and Court of Appeal for notification injunctions, prohibitory injunctions, expedition, security for costs, specific disclosure and to amend the pleadings - culminated in a nine week High Court trial.